nisargk13/COVID_19_Analysis/README.md

 ##  Dataset

 Here, I have used dataset provided by Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
 Dataset is collected by WHO, ECDC, US CDC, BNO news, WorldoMeters, 1Point3Arces .
+For dataset, use this link - https://github.com/CSSEGISandData/COVID-19 .

 ##  Result Screenshots